mediaexplorer74/W10MGameDevQuickie/README.md

 - Map pathfinding seems to be broken ;(

 ## Requirements
-This app requires Visual Studio 2022 Community to run.
+This app requires Visual Studio 2017 or 2022 Community to run.
 [Click here to learn how to get set up with Visual Studio](https://docs.microsoft.com/windows/uwp/get-started/get-set-up).

 ## Install and run the app
-1. Install **MonoGame 3.6** for Visual Studio from [monogame.net](http://www.monogame.net/)
+1. Install **MonoGame 3.6 (3.8?)** for Visual Studio from [monogame.net](http://www.monogame.net/)
 2. Clone or download this repository
 3. Open **Src\W10MGameDevQuickie.sln** in Visual Studio.
 4. Select the desired Qxx (or Pxx) project and set it as default project for run.